top of page

 This is only a guide of how I did this and not a definitive instructional manual.
 I am going to mention the safe way of doing things a lot because I want you to be safe while setting up and during operation.
 Get expert advice from a qualified Electrician before doing any of the wiring and make sure the kiln is properly earthed using Earth Wire and Earth Spike.
 Remember, you are dealing with Electricity and Water!

-Fire Safety protocols should be set up (fire Extinguisher, Fire Blankets etc) so your house is not put in jeopardy.
+Fire Safety protocols should be set up near your unit (fire Extinguisher, Fire Blankets etc) so your house is not put in jeopardy.
 You are fully responsible for any and all consequences while using a kiln so take expert advice before going forward.
 No point in saving a few Euros or Dollars on wood and having to fork out thousands on home repairs!

 Housing Requirements and Set Up

 First of all, you need a sheltered area to house the kiln; preferably an outdoor shed or lean-to which doesn't leak and rain can't reach the unit.
 Remember, rain sometimes blows sideways, not just straight down!
+I first placed mine under a lean to roof I constructed outside my workshop.
+It worked fine until I had to make room for other equipment.
+I eventually moved them to different areas.

-Away from your house or valuable property is advisable too.
+If possible, locate them away from your house or valuable property is advisable too.
 An available power socket, preferably waterproof is also necessary, I don't recommend stringing extension leads together to reach the kiln as this is not safe practice.
 Have a Smoke Alarm, Fire Extinguisher and Fire Blanket in close proximity to the kiln at all times to be prepared for any eventuality no matter how remote you think the possibility is.

 Air Holes

-I started by drilling 4 x 1'' holes in the floor and the same on the left and right up near the inside top of the kiln.
-I could have limited this to 1 hole each side as 4 was total overkill.
-Most of the time the holes should be almost completely covered so that the warm air doesn't escape too quickly.
-A half inch hole would probably have been sufficient too and a control door much simpler to make.
-Too many holes and you might case harden the wood.
+I started by drilling 4 x 1'' holes in the floor and 4 x 50mm holes on the left and right up near the inside top of the kiln.
+I could have limited this to 1 x 50mm or 2 inch hole each side as 4 was total overkill.
+Most of the time the holes should be almost completely covered so that the warm air doesn't escape too quickly and a little drip of water should be visible there at all times during the first few weeks.
+A small hole each side would probably have been sufficient too and a control door much simpler to make.
+Too many holes

 In the early weeks of use, the kiln should always look wet with droplets all over the glass and walls of the kiln.
-From the pictures below you can see that I made a plywood door with reflective insulating material to reduce heat loss through the glass.
-There are a variety of options to do this but I chose this way.

 I also drilled holes in the floor so the warm air rising would pull in new fresh air which would in turn be warmed and circulated.
 There are many articles online that suggest drilling multiple large holes but I found that a few small ones do the job.
 You can always cover these holes if you find there is too much fresh air going in to the kiln.
 You can start off drilling one hole in the bottom and one each side and then experiment with each new load of wood.
 Drill more as required.